The Lord Mansion and Gardens

 As museum standards for proper display and preservation of art and artifacts have evolved, the Lord Mansion was evaluated, and it was determined that renovations to meet museum standards were not cost effective or in the best interest of the building.
 The Historical Society worked with the State of Washington to preserve and restore the building while adapting it for beneficial use.
-In April, 2017, the Lord Mansion opened with office spaces for lease.

 Although the home's interior has been altered for its different uses over time, its gorgeously paneled dining room and sweeping central staircase remain splendidly unchanged.

 The Delbert McBride Ethnobotanical Gardens